matteobarbera/mavlab_wiki_fork/rules-finance.md

  - Wat voor ons nog makkelijker is dat je in je account een winkelwagentje vult.

 # Where
-TUDelft has a list of preferred suppliers. **If you can buy** at those supplier **you must** and no other supplier.
-Call finance 88622 (phone number is on the phone in the MAVLab).
+TUDelft has a list of preferred suppliers. **If you can buy** at those suppliers **you must** and no other supplier.
+Call finance 88622 (a phone number is on the phone in the MAVLab).

 ## Farnell